agentzh/code2ebook/README.md

-It is worth mentioning that if you do not like the default colors or have further style requirements, you can just specify the `--css FILE` option to make the HTML pages use your own.
+It is worth mentioning that if you do not like the default colors or have further style requirements, you can just specify the `--css FILE` option to make the HTML pages use your own CSS file.
 You can start with the default CSS file (named `colorful.css`) in this project.

 [Back to TOC](#table-of-contents)

 #### Usage

 For the full usage of this script, specify the `-h` or `--help` options.
 One sample output is

 ```
 src2html.pl [options] dir book-title